Alexander Godley: Early life

 Alexander Godley was born at Gillingham in Kent, England, on 4 February 1867, the eldest son of William Godley, an Irishman who was a captain in the British Army, and Laura née Bird, who was English.
 His father's brother was John Robert Godley, the founder of Canterbury province in New Zealand.
 Despite being born in England, Godley always viewed himself an Irishman.

 The family moved to Aberdeen in Scotland the year after Godley's birth and then to London in 1873 where he entered the Royal Naval School as he intended to join the Royal Navy.
 However, after a few years, Godley reconsidered his future and chose to pursue a career with the British Army.
 To ensure he was adequately educated to qualify as a gentleman cadet for the Royal Military College, Sandhurst, he was enrolled at Haileybury College in 1879.
 The following year, when he was 13, his father died leaving his mother to raise and educate four children with limited financial resources.

 Unable to continue at Haileybury, Godley attended United Services College, in Devon, as a boarder.
 At one time, his roommate was Rudyard Kipling.
 After several years, and well prepared, he passed the entrance examinations for Sandhurst and duly entered the college as a gentleman cadet in 1885.
-On graduation, ranked 81st out of 156 cadets, he was commissioned into the Royal Dublin Fusiliers the following year as a lieutenant.
+Ranked 81st out of 156 cadets when he graduated in August 1886, Godley was commissioned into the Royal Dublin Fusiliers as a lieutenant.
 His maternal uncle, Spencer Bird, was an officer in the regiment's 1st Battalion, and ensured Godley joined his unit.